cdaringe/parallel-ui-testing-with-docker/README.md

 this project shows a recipe for effective parallel end-to-end testing with docker.

-the example presented uses a nodejs, react, couchdb/pouchdb, & docker stack.  the intent of the project is not to show or promote any of those tools, except docker.  regardless, i will highlight how some of these tools in this stack ease the game.
+the example presented uses a nodejs, react, couchdb/pouchdb, & docker stack.  the intent of the project is not to show or promote any of those tools, except docker.  regardless, i will highlight how some of these tools in the stack ease the task at hand .

 <p align="center">
   <img src="img/demo.mov.gif" />
-  <small><i>Watch our tests run, and docker containers and chrome instances come up and down</i></small>
+  <small><i>Watch docker containers and chrome instances come up and down as e2e tests run</i></small>
 </p>

 ## problem

-end-to-end (e2e) browser tests often change the supporting backend system state.
+end-to-end (e2e) browser tests often change their supporting backend systems' states.

 this includes, but is not limited to: